Skip to main content

 • The quote mint (typically wrapped SOL or USDC) — the asset users buy with.

-• Three protocol-side wallets: the protocol-fee owner, the migrate-fee owner, and the two migration-control wallets that authorize graduation to AMM v4 / CPMM.
+• Four protocol-side wallets: the protocol-fee owner, the migrate-fee owner, and the two migration-control wallets retained for CPMM and legacy AMM v4 graduation.

 Layout